Fine-tune Meta Llama-3.2-3B-Instruct

 1. Launch your instance in a command line interface (CLI).

-2. Using Habana Prebuilt Containers, copy and run the latest commands to:
+2. Visit Habana Prebuilt Containers, and copy and run the latest commands:

 • Pull Docker image